-Students are required to pay the balance on their account in full by August 1 for the Fall term, within the first 5 days of class for the Spring term, and prior to the first day of class for the Summer term.
+Students are required to pay the balance on their account in full prior to the first day of class.

 To make a payment go to the Billing Information tab on My NWC and click on View/Pay Bill for respective term.
 Click on Pay Online Now to make your payment online (by E-Check or Credit/Debit card).
 Information on fees and additional payment options (checks or wires) can also be found under View/Pay Bill.